Tornhoof/SpanJson/README.md

   - ``Version``
   - ``Uri``
 - Public Properties and Fields are considered for serialization/deserialization
-- DateTime/Offset is in ISO8601 mode
+- DateTime{Offset} is in ISO8601 mode
 - Dynamics
 - Anonymous types
 - Serialization of Enumerables